salomeshioshvili/daily-python/README.md

-# 🐍 Python Projects
+# 🐍 Daily Python Projects

 Welcome to my collection of Python mini-projects!
-Each project is crafted with care and sprinkled with a bit of fun.

-## 🎯 Project Collection
+Each project represents a step in my coding journey, showcasing different programming concepts and techniques.

+## 🎮 Games & Interactive Entertainment

+### Classic Card & Casino Games

-### 1. 🎰 **Blackjack**
+#### 🎰 **Blackjack**
 Test your luck and strategy in this classic card game!

 **Features:**